 Best music streaming services: The Louder Choice

-But when you filter the best music streaming services based on quality and price, clear favourites begin to emerge.
-Qobuz is our streaming service of choice right now, as it offers the sharpest combination of high quality audio (CD and upwards), general usability and value – it’s significantly cheaper than rival high-performer Tidal (although Tidal's current offer of 4 months of high-res audio for £/$4 per month is pretty damn tempting).
+While it's true that the best music streaming services all offer something similar, there are clear differences when you take a closer look.
+In general, they share the same vast music catalogues, but when you filter the best music streaming services based on quality and price, clear favourites begin to emerge.
+Qobuz is my streaming service of choice right now, as it offers the sharpest combination of high quality audio (CD and upwards), general usability and value – it’s also cheaper than rival high-performer Tidal.

-Running Qobuz a close second is new kid on the block, Amazon Music HD.
-Amazon actually leads the field when it comes to audio innovation, even throwing in Dolby Atmos for users of its Echo Studio smart speaker, but it loses points for its generally rubbish user interface.
+Running Qobuz a close second is Amazon Music Unlimited which features Dolby Atmos for users of their popular Echo Studio smart speaker, although it does lose a few points for its generally rubbish user interface.
+It's also one of the cheapest streaming services available.

-If high-res audio isn’t a prerequisite, perhaps because you use streaming services on the go, but listen to vinyl and CDs at home, then Spotify remains a service worth sticking with.
+If high-res audio isn’t a prerequisite, perhaps because you use streaming services on the go, but listen to vinyl and CDs at home, then Spotify remains a service worth sticking with thanks to its ease of use and gazillion playlists.

 Qobuz stands alone in only offering subscribers high quality streams.
 Lossy MP3 has been given the boot, in favour of a single monthly hi-res streaming subscription plan using the moniker Studio Premier.